-The process for developing the Root Zone LGR consists of two stages, whereby a series of communitybased Generation Panels creates and submits for public review a set of Proposed LGRs for their respective scripts.
-A separate expert panel, the Integration Panel, has the task to select from the submitted LGRs those ready for integration and to assemble them into a version of the Root Zone LGR.
+The process for developing the Root Zone LGR consists of two stages, whereby a series of community-based Generation Panels creates and submits for public review a set of Proposed LGRs for their respective scripts.
+A separate expert panel, the Integration Panel, has the task of selecting from the submitted LGRs those ready for integration and assembling them into a version of the Root Zone LGR.

 The [Procedure] assumes that each Generation Panel is best situated to make the selection of code points and variants specific to its script and to propose a disposition for them in the proposed LGR.
-In general, it is expected that Generation Panels will propose to include only a subset of code points that are in scope for their respective scripts.
+In general, it is expected that Generation Panels will propose to include only a subset of code points that are in scope for their respective scripts as defined in the Maximal Starting Repertoire [MSR-4].
 Generation Panels are expected to provide an adequate rationale including references for each code point included.
 See also [Guidelines].